-About RCGI - Research Centre for Gas Innovation
+About RCGI - Research Centre for Greenhouse Gas Innovation

-The RCGI – Research Centre for Gas Innovation appears as a world centre for advanced studies on energy transition for the sustainable use of natural gas, biogas, hydrogen and management, transport, storage and usage of CO2.
-The center, based at the University of São Paulo, is the result of FAPESP partnerships in support of high-level scientific research for the development of the energy sector.
-Its activities are based on three pillars: research, innovation and dissemination of knowledge.
+The RCGI – Research Centre for Greenhouse Gas Innovation appears in 2016 as a world centre for advanced studies on energy transition for the sustainable use of natural gas, biogas, hydrogen and management, transport, storage and usage of CO2.
+The center, based at the University of São Paulo, is the result of The São Paulo Research Foundation (Fapesp) partnerships in support of high-level scientific research for the development of the energy sector.
+Its activities are based on three pillars: research, innovation and diffusion of knowledge.

 The RCGI is grateful to the generous support of the founder sponsors: FAPESP and Shell.